fjdksa81/the-unity-book-game/Theory.md

 **User Interaction** Users will be able to respond to various randomly placed events during the course of the game and respond with various responses through the keyboard.

-**Gameplay/Simulation Mechanics** Users will be able to respond to events given by the game, these will then influence the success of missions, global stats, etc.
+**Gameplay/Simulation Mechanics** Users will be able to respond to events given by the game, these will then influence the success of missions, global stats, etc. This will all go towards a mission at the end of a set number of events/choices/minigames, providing large boosts, advancing the story, or something else.

 **Saving and Loading** Users will be able to save and load their current progress, saved on their machine with various variables.